Articles

 Read the full review at Studio International

-Rafal Zajko - The Spin Off
+Rafal Zajko - The Spin Off, Focal Point Gallery

 Rafał Zajko likes bread.
 It appeared in ceramic form at his show at Public Gallery in 2021, where I first encountered his work, and it was the thing that stuck with me then as the antithesis of art – basic, edible, perishable.
 So, I was happy to encounter the bread again at this exhibition at Focal Point Gallery, like a welcome gift, a spin-off of sorts.